lisa-lumos/Snowflake/04-databases-tables-views.md

 If a table has a high churn rate, enabling automatic clustering and configuring search optimization for the table can result in higher maintenance costs than if the table is just configured for search optimization.

 To estimate the cost of search optimization, use the `SYSTEM$ESTIMATE_SEARCH_OPTIMIZATION_COSTS()` function.

+Search optimization and query acceleration can work together to optimize query performance.

 ## Views
 A regular view is a named definition of a query, and can be recursive.
 Views can be used for combining, segregating, and protecting data (by granting privileges on a view, instead of on the underlying tables).
 Can be used for writing modular code and increase code re-use.